 As Halloween approaches this year, a lot of parents plan special outings and trick-or-treating events for the kids.
-I used to do that too, even decorating the house a little bit with cobwebs, but it was a very long time ago when my children were little.
+I used to do that too, even decorating the house a little bit with candy and cobwebs, but it was a very long time ago when my children were little.
 I’m not really fond of skeletons and morbid spiders and whatnot. 😱🕷️

 Today I am writing to tell you about the gross things that have been found in your candy.
-Not to dissuade you, or even to dismay you, but rather to help you keep your kids safer, and also to inform and educate you about what the Food & Drug Administration approves of… because you are never going to see “insects” on the ingredient list.
+Not to dissuade you, or even to dismay you, but rather to help you keep your kids safer, and also to inform and educate you about what the Food & Drug Administration approves of… because you are never going to see “insects” on the candy ingredient list.
 Ever!😮

 You guys know how much I despise the pushing of unnecessary, toxic chemicals on us, right?
 You also know by now that I hate the indiscriminate and haphazard prescribing of medications without any clue of the root cause, right?
 But there’s something I hate even more than all that.
 It’s the “The Food Defect Book” which is really short for the full title: The Food Defect Action Levels: Levels of Natural or Unavoidable Defects in Foods That Present No Health Hazards for Humans